 - A small-group, blended-learning instructional model using multiple teachers in each classroom and digital content to ensure students’ learning is personalized and differentiated

 - Several hours a week of instructional time focused on Ingenuity Prep’s civic leadership competencies: social-emotional literacy, collaborative problem-solving, social studies, and service learning

 Venture Academy (Minneapolis)

 Venture Academy aims to ignite the passion of every student to become innovators and entrepreneurial leaders who change the world.
 Venture blends self-directed and experiential learning, exceptional teacher coaching, and personalized digital content to prepare its students for college and purposeful life missions by age 16.
 Venture Academy is a 2012 recipient of a Next Generation Learning Challenges grant.

 Venture plans to extend the reach of excellent teachers by optimizing student self-direction and the best of blended-learning tools and content to enable a higher student-to-teacher ratio in the classroom.
-Venture uses real-time coaching and collaborative teaching to create a “try-measure-learn-iterate” culture of learning for all staff, and pays teachers more for excellent results.
+Venture uses real-time coaching and collaborative teaching to create a “try-measure-learn-iterate” culture of learning for all staff, gives teachers built-in, daily, collaborative planning time, and pays teachers more for excellent results.